racoll/CV/README.md

 - Achievements
 - Evidence

-#### Another Skill
+#### Technological Development

+ Blockchain, time stamping service.
+Mutual distributed ledger.

  Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

+#### Client Relationships

+Building and developing revenue-generating and long term client relationships in the shipping industry, specifically in container chartering.

+Communicating and dealing with and on the behalf of multiple clients globally.

 ## Education